-Other provisions impacting defined contribution plans include allowing military reservists to maximize benefits in both private sector and reservist plans, creating a new option for governmental plan participants when two benefit formulas are available, and clarifying who can be covered in plans maintained by church-controlled organizations, and the treatment of custodial accounts upon termination of a Section 403(b) plan.
+Other provisions that would impact defined contribution plans include:

+- Allowing military reservists to maximize benefits in both private sector and reservist plans. - Creating a new option for governmental plan participants when two benefit formulas are available. - Clarifying who can be covered in plans maintained by church-controlled organizations.

+Treatment of custodial accounts upon termination of a Section 403(b) plan would also be affected.